moorcore/solbegsoft-mvc-calculator/README.md

      Important notion: the application accepts only this format so far.
 * Press the "enter" button.
 * Get the result.
-* Add an operator if you want to continue calculating.
+* Add an operator and another number if you want to continue calculating.

 # App architecture